jjbergman/iliaslatina/IL-translation.md

 167 First came Peneleus and the eager warrior Leitus, savage Arcesilaus and Prothoenor and Clonius, the Boeotians, who led fifty ships and coursed through the swelling tides using their strong oarsmen.

-171 Then Agamemnon, born of Mycenae's walls, whom warlike Greece chose as their leader, led a hundred ships filled with armed soldiers; and the fiery Menelaus followed with sixty ships, as did Agapenor in his wild rage.
+171 Then Agamemnon, born of Mycenae's walls, whom warlike Greece chose as their leader, led a hundred ships filled with armed soldiers; and the fiery Menelaus followed with sixty ships, as did wrathful Agapenor.

-176 Near these men was faithful Nestor, a man of wise sentiment and powerful counsel, along with his twin sons, who brought ninety ships armed for war.
+176 Near these men was faithful Nestor, a wise man of powerful counsel, along with his twin sons, who brought ninety ships armed for war.

 179 Schedius, a man of great virtue, and massive Epistrophus, the glory of the Myrmidons, both bulwarks in the savage war, plowed the tall waves along with forty prows, and Polypoetes and Leonteus led forty ships carrying brave soldiers.

-184 The leaders Euryalus and Sthenelus, along with the brave soldier Tydides, cut through the sea with their strong oars; these men loaded eighty ships with soldiers.
+184 The commanders Euryalus and Sthenelus, along with the brave soldier Tydides, cut through the sea with their strong oars; these men loaded eighty ships with soldiers.

-187 Powerful Ascalaphus and Ialmenus, both keen men, filled thirty ships with strong oarsmen, and Ajax, the bravest of the Locrians, led twice twenty ships, as did the son of Euhaemon.
-They were accompanied by Achilles, the wall of the Greeks, sailing fifty ships across his mother's seas.
+187 Powerful Ascalaphus and Ialmenus, both eager for war, filled thirty ships with strong oarsmen, and Ajax, the bravest of the Locrians, commanded forty ships, as did the son of Euhaemon.
+They were accompanied by Achilles, the defender of Greece, sailing fifty ships across his mother's seas.

-193 Phidippus and Antiphus, the Thessalonian youth came next, leading thrice ten prows cleaving the deep sea.
+193 Phidippus and Antiphus, the Thessalonian youth came next, commanding thirty prows across the deep sea.

 195 And Teucer cut through the waves with his three ships, while Tlepolemus the Rhodian took nine.
-Eumelus, a man of keen strength, followed these men, having set sail with one fewer ship than that of Salaminian Ajax, the son of Telamon.
+Eumelus, a man of great strength, followed these men, having set sail with one fewer ship than that of Salaminian Ajax, the son of Telamon.

 199 And Prothous the Magnesian, son of Tenthredon, and also Elephenor, born in the great land of Euboea, and Meges the Dulichian, and Thoas, a man of great courage and strength, the son of Andraemon of the Aetolians, altogether led forty ships.

-204 And the wise man of Ithaca, Ulysses, led twice six ships, followed by Telamonian Ajax, a man of exceptional courage.
+204 And the wise man of Ithaca, Ulysses, commanded twelve ships, followed by Telamonian Ajax, a man of exceptional courage.

-206 With him came Guneus, a man of frightening strength, sailing twice eleven ships.
+206 With him came Guneus, a man of impressive strength, sailing twenty-two ships.

-208 Idomeneus and Meriones, both of Crete, came also, strengthened by forty ships; and Menestheus the Athenian, a man of famed heritage, led as many ships as Achilles could muster.
+208 Idomeneus and Meriones, both from Crete, came also, defended by forty ships; and Menestheus the Athenian, a man of noble heritage, led as many ships as Achilles.

-212 Fierce Amphimachus and Thalpius, born in Elis, and Polyxenus, a man of famed courage, along with Diores, altogether loaded twice twenty ships with soldiers.
+212 Fierce Amphimachus and Thalpius, born in Elis, and Polyxenus, a man of famed courage, along with Diores, altogether loaded forty ships with soldiers.

-215 Protesilaus and brave Podarces drove as many ships as Oileus Ajax led, all fitted for battle; and the son of Poeas brought seven armed ships.
+215 Protesilaus and brave Podarces steered as many ships as Oileus Ajax, all fitted for battle; and the son of Poeas brought seven armed ships.
 Near him followed Podalirius and Machaon, who cut through the wide sea with thrice ten prows.

 220 With all these men leading them, the Greeks led fourteen fewer than twelve hundred ships to the shores of Troy.

 222 The men quickly put the ships ashore and took to the field when the Saturnian father sent Priam a message from Iris to warn him that the brave Pelasgians had come to wage war.

-225 Without delay, Hector Priamides immediately took up arms, as was his father's command, and ordered all the Trojan youth to ready themselves for battle so he could lead them through the city's open gates.
+225 Without delay, Hector, the son of Priam, immediately took up arms, as his father had commanded, and ordered all the Trojan youth to ready themselves for battle so he could lead them through the city's open gates.

-228 A shiny golden helmet covered each side of his youthful head, a breastplate protected his chest and a shield adorned his left side.
-He wielded a spear in his right hand and a sword hung at his side; also, shining greaves, befitting of Hector, covered his long legs.
+228 A shiny golden helmet covered his youthful head, a breastplate protected his chest and a shield adorned his left side.
+He wielded a spear in his right hand and a sword hung at his side; also, shining greaves, that suited Hector, covered his long legs.

-233 A more beautiful man followed after him, who was at that time mighty in arms: the cause of the war, Paris, the calamitous ruin of his homeland.
-Deiphobus and Helenus and brave Polites followed as well, along with sacred Aeneas, most certainly the child of Venus, and Archelochus and savage Acamas, the sons of Antenor; indeed, both Pandarus, the noble descendant of Lycaon, and Glaucus, a man of great courage in battle, came to fight, as did Amphius and Adrastus and Asius and Pylaeus.
+233 A more beautiful man followed after him, who was at that time mighty in arms: the cause of the war, the calamitous ruin of his homeland, Paris.
+Deiphobus and Helenus and brave Polites followed as well, along with sacred Aeneas, undeniably the child of Venus, and Archelochus and savage Acamas, the sons of Antenor; indeed, both Pandarus, the noble descendant of Lycaon, and Glaucus, a man of great courage in battle, came to fight, as did Amphius and Adrastus and Asius and Pylaeus.

 240 Amphimachus and Nastes, each great men, also came, with the brave leaders Odius and massive Epistrophus, as did savage Euphemus and Pyraechmes, famous in his time, with whom came Mesthles and Antiphus and the great fighter Hippothous and Acamas and Pirous, together with Chromius and Ennomus, the sons of Arsinous, both of them in their prime, followed by Phorcus and great Ascanius, and also Sarpedon, the renowned offspring of Jupiter, and Coroebus, born in that famed land.

-250 Neptunian Troy defended herself with the help of these leaders, and would have foiled the plot of the Greeks, if not for the fates.
+250 Neptunian Troy defended herself with the help of these leaders.
+She would have foiled the plot of the Greeks, if not for the fates.

 # Hector Proposes a Duel

-252 And now both battle lines were standing in their resplendent armor, when Paris, the deadly flame and destruction of Troy, saw a fully-armed Menelaus standing in the opposing army.
+252 And now both battle lines were standing in their shining armor, when Paris, the deadly ruin of Troy, saw a fully-armed Menelaus standing in the opposing army.
 Paris runs back frantically to his allies as if he had seen a snake and was terrified.

-256 Hector saw him in his shameless disarray and said: "You, our country's eternal disgrace and our family's dishonor, why are you turning your back on this?"
+256 Hector saw him in his terrified state and said: "You, our country's eternal disgrace and our family's dishonor, why are you turning your back on this?"

-259 Once, you did not hesitate to violate the bed of a host, whose weapons you are fleeing and force you fear.
+259 Once, you did not hesitate to violate the bed of a host, whose weapons you are fleeing and whose force you fear.

 261 Where is your courage?
 Where is your strength that we once knew in different competitions and games?